Angophora melanoxylon: Description

-Angophora melanoxylon is a tree that typically grows to a height of 15 m and form a lignotuber.
+Angophora melanoxylon is a tree that typically grows to a height of 15 m and forms a lignotuber.
 It has rough, fibrous, greyish bark on the trunk and branches.
 Young plants and coppice regrowth have sessile, lance-shaped, stem-clasping leaves that are 45-100 mm long and 12-25 mm wide and arranged in opposite pairs.
-Adult leaves are also arranged in opposite pairs, dull grey green to green but paler on the lower surface, linear to narrow-lance-shaped or narrow elliptical, 30-90 mm long and 6-22 mm wide either with a stem-clasping base or on a petiole up to 10 mm long.
+Adult leaves are also arranged in opposite pairs, dull grey-green to green but paler on the lower surface, linear to narrow lance-shaped or narrow elliptical, 30-90 mm long and 6-22 mm wide either with a stem-clasping base or on a petiole up to 10 mm long.
 The flower buds are arranged on the ends of branchlets on a branched peduncle 6-23 mm long, each branch of the peduncle with three or seven buds on pedicels 3-9 mm long.
 Mature buds are globe-shaped, 4-6 mm long and 4-7 mm wide with longitudinal ribs on the floral cup.
 The petals are white or creamy white with a green keel, 3-4 mm long and wide.
 Flowering has been observed in December and the fruit is a woody cup-shaped, cylindrical or barrel-shaped capsule 8-13 mm long and 7-11 mm wide with the valves enclosed in the fruit.